 Basically, it’s just a better version of the typical red dot sight.

-The biggest advantage of a holographic sight is like a reflex sight the sight picture doesn’t change based on the location of your head.
+The biggest advantage of a holographic sight is like a reflex sight; the sight picture doesn’t change based on your head’s location.
 In general, holographic sights are very precise and accurate.
 However, they do tend to be a lot more expensive.
 In addition, Eotech had a few issues over the years with the quality of their sights and reporting those issues to their end-users.

 Prism sights are a red dot optic contained in a tube that uses a prism to show the image you’re looking at.
 These types of sights are often used with a slight magnification (usually up to 3x power).
-Prism sights are great for both CQB and mid-range engagements, however, in order to acquire a proper sight picture, you need to have a closer eye relief than say a reflex sight.
+Prism sights are great for both CQB and mid-range engagements; however, to acquire a proper sight picture, you need to have a closer eye relief than, say, a reflex sight.

 Different Types of Pistol Sight

-Just like with a rifle, depending on what you want to shoot, where you’re shooting, and the conditions in which you’re doing such will depend on the type of sights you want to put on your pistol.
+Like with a rifle, depending on what you want to shoot, where you’re shooting, and the conditions in which you’re doing such, will depend on the type of sights you want to put on your pistol.
 For instance, if you’re always working at night, you might want to get a set of tritium night sights.

-There are a couple different types of night sights, and one is better than the other, depending on your situation.
+There are a couple of different types of night sights, and one is better than the other, depending on your situation.
 For instance, if you’re looking to occasionally do some night shooting for about 10 minutes, phosphorescent sights would work.
-However, if you’re thinking you might be doing something more long-term, tritium sights might suit you better.
-Why, because tritium sights have a glow that lasts around 10 years, while phosphorescent sights don’t last near as long (typically somewhere between 5-20 minutes).
+However, if you think you might be doing something more long-term, tritium sights might suit you better.
+Why?
+Because tritium sights have a glow lasting around 10 years, phosphorescent sights don’t last nearly as long (typically somewhere between 5-20 minutes).